Sunlight forced my eyes open.

 I rubbed my eyes and raised a hand to shield my brow, then looked again toward the light.

 The sun seemed to be just outside the window.
-Actually, the entire wall was made of windows, their golden frames nearly melted by the sunlight.
+Actually, the entire wall was made of windows, their golden frames nearly melting into the light.
 Above was an sky of blazing aureolin; below, a vast ocean of clouds.
 Shafts of light pierced through the mist, slowly revolving beneath the distant empyrean, illuminating a gilded city.

 At the heart of the city stood several towering gates upheld by soaring Roman columns, atop which arched rainbows of shifting hues.
-Cascading waterfalls poured from the heights of the pillars, blending seamlessly with the translucent arcs, clouds, and beams of light—all interwoven in a an impalpable lattice.
+Waterfalls poured from the pillar’s heights, blending seamlessly with the translucent arcs, clouds, and light beams, all interwoven in a an impalpable lattice.

-Thousands upon thousands of angels passed through, the shimmering curtains of water parting for them like satin drawn aside.
+Thousands upon thousands of angels passed through, the shimmering curtains of water parting for them like satin.

-The countless children of God beat their wings gently, drifting gracefully through the shining city.
-From time to time, their pale, radiant wings shed a few translucent feathers that drifted downward gently.
+The countless children of God beat their wings gently, drifting through the shining city.
+From time to time, their pale, radiant wings shed a few translucent feathers that drifted downward.

-I slowly sat up, dazed at the breathtaking scene before me.
+I slowly sat up, dazed at the scene before me.

-In that absent-minded moment, a flock of white doves wove a dazzling net across the waterfall, scattering droplets as they passed—raining down a sky full of fractured light.
-The robes of the archangels fluttered through the cloud rings, softer than flowing water, more delicate than drifting silk, billowing, fluttering in a celestial dance…
+In that absent-minded moment, a flock of doves wove a net across the waterfall, scattering droplets as they passed, raining down a sky full of fractured light.
+The robes of the archangels fluttered through the cloud rings, softer than flowing water, more delicate than drifting silk, billowing, fluttering in a celestial dance.

 “Y-you’re finally a-awake.”

-Sandalphon suddenly rose up from the clouds, startling me into instinctively stepping back a little.
+Sandalphon suddenly rose up from the clouds, startling me into stepping back.
 “Whoa—w-where am I right now?”

-I looked down and realized I’d been lying on a bed of clouds — it didn’t feel real at all, more like I was being suspended in air.
+I looked down and realized I’d been lying on a bed of clouds.
+It didn’t feel real at all, more like I was being suspended in air.
 And to make matters worse, I was shirtless.
-No, I was completely… I hurried to shield the critical parts with my wings.
+No, I was completely n-… I hurried to shield the critical parts with my wings.
 But the moment I moved, a sharp pain shot through them.

 I swallowed hard.
 “What day is it today…?”